 Step 4: Find the document in the list

 After you click the magnifying glass button to start the search, you should see a list of standards like that shown below.
-ISO/DIS 13849 – 1 is at the top of the list.
-Click on the green “Comment” button to get access to the document.
+ISO/DIS 13849-1 is at the top of the list.
+Click on the green “Comment” button to access the document.

 Step 5: Read and Review

 You may have to create an account before you are granted access if you don’t already have one.
-An account login is required because SCC has to provide verified comments to ISO, and so they need to know who you are.
-They may also need to reach out to you for clarification of your comments.
+Account login is required because SCC has to provide verified comments to ISO, so they need to know who you are.
+They may also need to reach out to you to clarify your comments.

 Log in, and you can now read through the draft and leave comments using the commenting tool.
 There is a button below each section of the document that you can click to log a comment.
 I’ve highlighted that with a box and an arrow below.
 It’s very important to provide a specific proposal for a change.
-If you leave the change field empty, your comment will either be rejected, or simply “Noted”, with no further action taken.
+If you leave the change field empty, your comment will either be rejected or simply “Noted,” with no further action.

 All comments are due by 2020-08-01.
 Your comments will be sent to ISO/TC 199 at the end of the commenting period.

 So that’s it.
-Public review of standards is an important part of the process, and one which everyone who uses standards in their work should participate in whenever they can.
-Watch for the publication of ISO 13849 – 1:2021 in late April or during May 2021.
+Public review of standards is an important part of the process and one which everyone who uses standards in their work should participate in whenever they can.
+Watch for the publication of ISO 13849-1:2021 in late April or May 2021.

 © 2020 – 2022, Compliance inSight Consulting Inc.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.